Late Bloomer Child – Causes and Parenting Tips

 5. Parental Interactions

 It stands to reason that a lot of your child’s development will also depend on the time they spend with you.
 Children who are not given enough time by their parents will have to learn on their own, which will slow down their development.
-Those whose parents opt to spend more time with them, playing and encouraging them to speak, will reach their milestones at a greater speed.
+Those whose parents opt to spend more time with them, playing and encouraging them to speak, will reach their milestones at a greater speed (5).

-6. Nutrition And Health
+6. Nutrition and Health

 Parenting Lessons for a Late Bloomer Child